-Fundamental to the Excelsior College mission is the expansion of educational opportunity with efficiency, economy, and academic excellence while supporting students as they progress toward earning their degrees and certificates.
-Excelsior College is open to all, and is responsible for ensuring that students are provided with options that can lead to academic success while maintaining academic rigor.
+Fundamental to the Excelsior University mission is the expansion of educational opportunity with efficiency, economy, and academic excellence while supporting students as they progress toward earning their degrees and certificates.
+Excelsior University is open to all, and is responsible for ensuring that students are provided with options that can lead to academic success while maintaining academic rigor.
 Therefore, a policy on academic probation exists in order to:

-- assist and support those students who need to regain academic good standing.
+assist and support those students who need to regain academic good standing.

-The College may dismiss the student after 12 consecutive months on academic probation or if the student is not making satisfactory progress toward degree completion.
+Excelsior may dismiss the student after 12 consecutive months on academic probation or if the student is not making satisfactory progress toward degree completion.

 A student who does not meet the SAP standards will be placed on academic probation.
 The student will be notified in writing by the Provost.
 Students on academic probation will have a maximum of 12 months from the date they are placed on probation to show satisfactory academic progress.